ManticoreGamesInc/platform-documentation/src/references/scenes.md

 ## Setting a Main Scene

 The main scene for a project, is the scene that will be loaded for players by default when entering your game.
 Any scene created can be set up as the main scene for the project.
-For example, if there is 2 scenes that have a different theme (i.e. Christmas vs Summer), it is easy to change which scene is the main one and republish your project.
+For example, if there is 2 scenes that have a different theme (that is Christmas vs Summer), it is easy to change which scene is the main one and republish your project.
 When players load your game, they will load the main scene first.

 1. Open the **Scenes** window.
 2. Click the button to the right of the scene.